staywoke/policing-scorecard/README.md

 DEV NOTE:
 ===
 > This project was a rough prototype.
 We are working on a new [Nationwide Version](https://github.com/campaignzero/police-scorecard) of this project.
-This repo will not be mantained, and will deleted on the Nationwide project goes live.
+This repo will not be mantained, and will be deleted once the Nationwide project goes live.

 CA Policing Scorecard
 ---